jhollingworth/swiftshader-transparent-image/README.md

 # Swiftshader Image transparency bug

-This issue demonstrates a bug I'm seeing when rendering WebGL with [Swiftshader](https://github.com/google/swiftshader/).
+This issue demonstrates a bug I'm seeing when rendering WebGL with [Swiftshader](https://github.com/google/swiftshader/) in headless mode.

 ## Steps to reproduce

-On Linux, run `make` and then open `chrome --no-gpu http://localhost:9000`

-## Current behaviour

-In the transparent regions of the overlayed image, you see nothing (i.e. transparent).
+On Linux (Tested on Cent OS 7) run these two commands

+* `node screenshot.js --headless=true`
+* `xvfb-run --server-args='-screen 0 1500x1500x16' node screenshot.js --headless=false`

+Looking at headless.png you will see transparent regions:

 ![current-behavior](images/current-behaviour.png)

-## Expected behaviour

-In the transparent regions of the overlayed image, you see the image behind
+When you look at xvfb.png you will see the underlying color in the transparent regions.

 ![expected-behavior](images/expected-behaviour.png)

-_Rendered on Chrome 63_